infoactive/data-design/README.md

 ### Fork Us!
 (Redux)

 Hey, wait a minute!
-What's up with this, didn't you say there were *two* routes?
-This is just the same thing all over again!
+What's up with this?
+It's just the same thing all over again!

 Whoops.
 You got us there.
 As it turns out, the first step is the same for both people who want to contribute back to our repo and those who don't: you just gotta fork it.